6 Quick Takeaways From the Nunes Memo

 5) This hardly amounts to a damning indictment of Rod Rosenstein — which was, arguably, its animating purpose.

-Deputy attorney general Rod Rosenstein has overseen the investigation into the Trump campaign’s Russia ties ever since attorney general Jeff Sessions recused himself from the probe.
-It was Rosenstein who appointed the special counsel; Rosenstein who has authority over all of Mueller’s requests – and thus, has the power to expedite or impede his efforts; and Rosenstein who will decide whether to pursue any charges that Mueller might recommend at the investigation’s end – assuming that Rosenstein isn’t fired before then.
+Deputy Attorney General Rod Rosenstein has overseen the investigation into the Trump campaign’s Russia ties ever since Attorney General Jeff Sessions recused himself from the probe.
+It was Rosenstein who appointed the special counsel; Rosenstein who has authority over all of Mueller’s requests — and thus, has the power to expedite or impede his efforts; and Rosenstein who will decide whether to pursue any charges that Mueller might recommend at the investigation’s end — assuming that Rosenstein isn’t fired before then.

 Before the memo’s release, some Republicans strongly suggested that its contents would give Trump cause to treat the deputy attorney general to his signature catchphrase.
-And, by all appearances, the president is eager to do.
+And, by all appearances, the president is eager to do so.
 Earlier this week, we learned that Trump asked Rosenstein, in December, whether he was “on my team.”
-The course of the Mueller probe since then has ostensibly given the president an answer – and not the one he was looking for.
+The course of the Mueller probe since then has ostensibly given the president an answer — and not the one he was looking for.

 The only thing preventing Trump from firing Rosenstein is the sense that it would be politically disadvantageous to do so.
 The promise of the memo, then, was that it would indict the deputy attorney general’s conduct to such a degree that (if one pretended to forget the countless times that Trump has said, publicly, that the Justice Department’s first loyalty should be to him and not the law) a nonpartisan observer could see the case for his dismissal.